Your guide to a great night out in Ipswich

 THURSDAY

-Springlake Hotel, Springfield Lakes Bvd / Free pool all day.
-Meat tray give away 3-5pm.

-Brothers Leagues Club / Morning Melodies / Chris Doyle is performing from 11am in the Sports Bar.
+Brothers Leagues Club / Morning Melodies / Glenn Callaghan is performing from 11am in the Sports Bar.

-Club Services Ipswich, Lowry St, Nth Ipswich / Live music, Shayne Crump will perform from 11am; Terrina will perform from 6.30pm.
+Club Services Ipswich, Lowry St, Nth Ipswich / Live music, Craig Taylor will perform from 11am; Brett Hitchcock will perform from 6.30pm.

 Goodna Services Club / Live music from 11am-2pm.
 Free.